influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 ```
 Example 8 above shows that a lambda expression can be directly assigned to a variable.
 In the eval node a lambda statement is used which calls the sigma function.
 The alert node uses lambda expressions to define the log levels of given events.

-##### GO Duration structures
+##### Duration literals

-GO duration structures are generated internally whenever a duration literal is encountered in the script in a context to which a time duration can be applied.
-This syntax follows the same syntax present in [InfluxQL](https://docs.influxdata.com/influxdb/v1.3/query_language/spec/#literals).
+Duration literals define a span of time or a set interval.
+Their syntax follows the same syntax present in [InfluxQL](https://docs.influxdata.com/influxdb/v1.3/query_language/spec/#literals).
 A duration literal is comprised of two parts: an integer and a duration unit.
 It is essentially an integer terminated by one or a pair of reserved characters, which represents a unit of time.

 The following table presents the time units used in declaring duration types.